(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Throughout its history, the Golden Gate has rolled with the punches and always come out on top.
 At well over 100 years old, the first hotel in Las Vegas is still going strong!

-Tip your glass to the Golden Gate Casino Hotel, a classic beauty!
+Tip your glass to the Golden Gate Casino Hotel, a historical landmark in downtown Vegas and a classic beauty!

 Does the Golden Gate Casino have a pool?
 The Golden Gate Casino does not have a pool.
-Due to its age, over 100 years old, and location on Fremont Street a pool is not an option for the hotel.
+Due to its age, over 100 years old, and location on Fremont Street, a pool is not an option for the hotel.
+However, Golden Gate guests can use Circa’s pool (aka Stadium Swim).

 You’ll Love These Articles Too!

-Now that you know about the oldest casino in Las Vegas, you may also want to know about the very newest casinos in Las Vegas.
-Find out in our article here.
+Now that you know about the oldest Hotel in Las Vegas, you may also want to know about the very newest casinos and resort properties in Las Vegas.
+Find out what they are in our article here.